UCSD-AUVSI/NewOnboardSuite/OBC/gphoto_camera_communication/readme.txt

-the boost::python code should be callable from Python;
+the boost::python code is callable from Python

-it should never really return because the listeners it starts will listen forever start a new thread from Python to listen
+the listeners are started with "globalvar_listenerthread.py" which is started from parent directory's "main.py"